FelixQLe/House_price_Deep_Learning_TensorFlow_Keras_Hyperopt_MLfow/README.md

 ### Error Python worker exited unexpected (crashed)
 Update python to version 3.10.9, because SparkTrial() is only compatible with python version => 3.10
 ## -------------
-The Purpose of my repos is to learn, in this repo I try to learn how to use TensorFlow Keras, Hyperopt, MLflow to develop a deep learning model
+The Purpose of my repos is to learn, in this repo I try to learn how to use and configurate TensorFlow Keras, Hyperopt, MLflow to develop a deep learning model

 It includes the following steps:
 - STEP 1: DATA PREP